PI Health

 A clearer way to understand changing health data.

-PI Health helps pull different health signals into one view so teams can see what changed, what may be causing it, what may deserve attention first, and when the evidence is too weak to say more.
+PI Health helps pull different health signals about one person into one view so teams can see what changed, what may be causing it, what may deserve attention first, and when the evidence is too weak to say more.

 Why health first